kolkhis/tech-notes/linux/tools/set_shopt_shell_options.md

 * `set +o option`: Disables an option.
 * `set --`: Unsets all positional parameters.
 * `set -`: Turns off -v and -x options, among others.

+Some shell options have shorthands that can be used (e.g., `set -e` instead of `set -o errexit`).

 * `set -e`: Exit immediately if a command exits with a non-zero status.
+    - Same as `set -o errexit`
 * `set -u`: Treat unset variables as an error when substituting.
+    - Same as `set -o nounset`
+* `set -o pipefail`: If any command in a pipeline fails, the whole pipeline fails.
+    - Failure in this case is any non-zero exit status.
 * `set -x`: Print commands and their arguments as they are executed.
+    - Usually used for debugging purposes.
+* `set -o vi`: Use vi keybindings for regular command-line interactions.

 ### `set` Uses